blinklet/learning/data-science/sqlalchemy-minimum.md

-% SQLAlchemy and Pandas
+% SQLAlchemy and Pandas: The minimum you need to know

 In my previous document, "Reading database tables into pandas dataframes", I showed show you how to use simple SQL queries to read data from a database and load it into Pandas dataframes.
 To integrate Pandas with larger, more complex databases, you need to master the [SQL language](https://en.wikipedia.org/wiki/SQL) or use a Python library like SQLAlchemy to create SQL query statements.

-SQLAlchemy can seem like it has a large learning curve but you only need to learn a little bit about it, if all you want to do is use it to create SQL queries.
+SQLAlchemy can seem like it has a large learning curve but you only need to learn a little bit about it if all you want to do is use it to create SQL queries.
 Many SQLAlchemy books and blog posts are written for web application developers so they show how to create a new database, how to build Python objects that map to new database tables using [Declarative Mapping](https://docs.sqlalchemy.org/en/20/orm/declarative_mapping.html), and then how to manage SQLAlchemy sessions that write data to the tables.
 They cover all these topics before they show you how to use SQLAlchemy to read from a database.

 This document covers the minimum you need to know about SQLAlchemy to gather information about an existing database's schema and to build complex, powerful SQL queries that you can use with the Pandas *read_sql_query()* function.